 Adding and removing user accounts is a daily task for a Linux system administrator.
-Ubuntu is one of the most popular distributions used in the Enterprise environment where the delete or remove user account is a daily task too.
-Removing or deleting a user account in Ubuntu requires administrative privileges which are generally provided with the root user.
+Ubuntu is one of the most popular distributions used in the Enterprise environment where the delete or removing a user account is a daily task too.
+Removing or deleting a user account in Ubuntu requires administrative privileges which are generally provided by the root user.
 A user account can be deleted in different ways and with different options in Ubuntu.
 In this tutorial, we examine how to delete a user account by deleting its home directory, removing permissions, etc.

 List User Accounts

 Before deleting or removing a Ubuntu user account we can list currently existing accounts.
 The users are stored in the